 (2) The hearing officer shall preside over the conduct of each hearing and shall regulate the course of the proceedings in a manner that shall promote the orderly and prompt conduct of the hearing.

 (3) Notice of the time, date, place, and subject matter of each hearing shall be:

-(a) Mailed to the applicant and each person who requested the hearing not less than ten (10) days prior to the date of the hearing; and
+(a) Mailed to the applicant and each affected person who requested the hearing not less than ten (10) days prior to the date of the hearing; and

 (b) Published in the Certificate of Need Newsletter, if applicable.

-(4) A public hearing shall be canceled if each person who requested the hearing withdraws the request by giving written notification to the Office of Health Policy that the hearing is no longer required.
+(4) A public hearing shall be canceled if each affected person who requested the hearing withdraws the request by giving written notification to the Office of Health Policy that the hearing is no longer required.
 The consent of each affected person who has not requested a hearing shall not be required in order for a hearing to be canceled.